Airlift-Framework/airlift-framework.github.com/_posts/manual/0100-01-01-getting_started.md

      ant init

+This command creates multiple directories needed for an Airlift application.
+For your reference, here is the [terminal output for ant init](/txt/init.txt).

 That's it!
 You should now have access to all that Airlift has to offer.
 If you have any trouble downloading Airlift, please contact us at info@lucidtechnics.com so we can help troubleshoot the problem.

 # 1.2 Setting Up

 The download button above provides a template hierarchy directory for a web application.
 Inside the directory, many folders and files are already set up.
 As the developer, you only need to worry about the business logic and the handlers.
-In the dictation file app.dic (..src/doc/app.dic), you can use plain english to describe your business logic.
+In the dictation file app.dic (src/doc/app.dic), you can use plain english to describe your business logic.
 You may write your own restful handlers for each class, resource, or domain in war/WEB-INF/classes/handler.

 Once you have finished writing the business logic and handlers.
 From the command line, go into your web application directory and call:

      ant runserver

 This will generate all the metadata that describes your resources, their attributes, and their security.
+Here is an example [terminal output for ant runserver](/txt/runserver.txt).
 With Airlift rapidly generating and taking care of datastore functions, you can spend more time concentrating on the user interface and business side of your application.

 Now that Airlift is set up, you may go ahead and start fleshing out your web application.
 In the next sections you will learn more about Airlift basics and how to go about writing a 'Hello World' application.